prath-j/ERC-25-CV-WEEK4/README.md

 - Fork the repo
 - clone it on your system
-- make two separate python files for the questions
+- make two separate python files for both the questions
 - push your changes on github
 - make a pull request